rnhall/TANDEM/README.md

 ## Installation Instructions:

-Install the latest version of Miniconda (or Anaconda):
+Install the latest version of Miniconda (or Anaconda).
+If you already have either installed, skip to cloning the repository:
 ```
 $wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh